crytic/awesome-ethereum-security/README.md

 * [Hands on the Ethernaut CTF](https://blog.trailofbits.com/2017/11/06/hands-on-the-ethernaut-ctf/) - Writeups for various Ethernaut CTF challenge contracts.
 * [Ethernaut - Naught Coin (ERC20) Exploitation](https://medium.com/coinmonks/ethernaut-naught-coin-erc20-exploitation-218c86bb953b) - A writeup for NaughtCoin, a vulnerable ERC20 implementation, from the Ethernaut CTF.
 * [EtherHack CTF Writeup](https://blog.positive.com/phdays-8-etherhack-contest-writeup-794523f01248) - A writeup for EtherHack CTF challenges.
 * [Capture the Ether Writeup - Pt.
-1](https://celebrusadvisory.com/smart-contract-exploits-pt-1/) - Part 1 of the Capture the Ether writeup, focused on the Lotteries section.
+1](https://medium.com/@Enigmatic1256/smart-contract-exploits-part-1-featuring-capture-the-ether-lotteries-8a061ad491b/) - Part 1 of the Capture the Ether writeup, focused on the Lotteries section.
 * [Capture the Ether Writeup - Pt.
-2](https://celebrusadvisory.com/smart-contract-exploits-part-2/) - Part 2 of the Capture the Ether writeup, focused on the Math section.
+2](https://medium.com/@Enigmatic1256/smart-contract-exploits-part-2-featuring-capture-the-ether-math-31a289da0427/) - Part 2 of the Capture the Ether writeup, focused on the Math section.
+* [Capture the Ether Writeup - Pt.
+3](https://medium.com/@Enigmatic1256/smart-contract-exploits-part-3-featuring-capture-the-ether-accounts-c86d7e9a1400/) - Part 2 of the Capture the Ether writeup, focused on the Accounts section.
+* [Capture the Ether Writeup - Pt.
+4](https://medium.com/@Enigmatic1256/smart-contract-exploits-part-3-featuring-capture-the-ether-miscellaneous-d11bae6cb01b/) - Part 4 of the Capture the Ether writeup, focused on the Miscellaneous section.

 ### Coordinated disclosure